Asterisk18/Inventory_app/README.md

 - View available products before physically visiting
 - Avoid unnecessary trips if items are out of stock
-- Suggest new items (future roadmap)
+- In the future version an option for adding new items based on student interest will also be added.
-- Use the same app for campus **medical store inventory tracking**
+- Use the same app for campus **medical store inventory tracking** and **convenience store** which will be very helpful.

 ---